 Although AM can run in a number of application servers, download Apache Tomcat for the purposes of this guide.

-For a list of versions that AM supports, see "Web Application Container Requirements".
+For a list of versions that AM supports, refer to Application containers.

 For information on installing Apache Tomcat, see "To Install a JDK and Apache Tomcat".

 - Download ForgeRock Access Management